Achievable logoAchievable logo

 Neuromuscular adaptations

-Anaerobic training leads to a series of adaptations within the neuromuscular system, enhancing force production and efficiency.
-These include improvements at the neuromuscular junction (NMJ), increased motor unit recruitment, and enhanced neuromuscular reflex potential.
+Anaerobic training produces adaptations within the neuromuscular system that improve force production and efficiency.
+These include changes at the neuromuscular junction (NMJ), increased motor unit recruitment, and enhanced neuromuscular reflex potential.

 Neuromuscular junction (NMJ) adaptations

-The NMJ serves as the interface between the nervous system and skeletal muscle fibers, playing a crucial role in neural activation.
-Adaptations at the NMJ following anaerobic training include:
+The NMJ is the connection point between the nervous system and skeletal muscle fibers, and it plays a central role in initiating muscle contraction.
+After anaerobic training, NMJ adaptations include:

 • Increased total area of the NMJ, improving neural transmission.